 Some PAYG devices work by processing payments in batches, often at midnight at the very start of the next working day.
 This might be workable if a customer remembers to top in advance of their credit running out, but can lead to scenarios where a customer can’t access the heat that they’ve already paid for.
 This is especially worrying in the case of vulnerable customers, or ahead of public holidays like Christmas.

-With Guru, if a customer tops up, the payment is processed in seconds and they’ll be able to see the new balance on their Hub II straight away.
+With Guru Systems, if a customer tops up, the payment is processed in seconds and they’ll be able to see the new balance on their Hub II straight away.
 Customers can also still top up via unique payment code entered directly into the Hub II using the touchscreen even if the site is experiencing internet connectivity issues.

 Does this PAYG system include an in-home display, or do I have to rely on an app?